SoniaRuiz/aws-s3-integrity-check/README.md

 2. Checks that the user has authenticated on AWS and that it has read permissions over the files of the bucket indicated.

-3. Connects to the bucket '-b <bucket>' and reads the metadata of all the objects it stores.
+3. Connects to the bucket '-b|--bucket <bucket_name>' and reads the metadata of all the objects it stores.

-4. Per each file found in the local folder indicated 'l <local_folder>', the script checks its size (in case the object found is a directory, it will loop within it until finding a file):
+4. Per each file found in the local folder indicated 'l|--local <local_folder>', the script checks its size (in case the object found is a directory, it will loop within it until finding a file):

    * If the size of the file found is smaller than 8MG, this tool will generate a simple MD5 digest value.
    * If the size of the file found is bigger than 8MG, this tool will make a request to the [s3md5](https://github.com/antespi/s3md5) function (author: [Antonio Espinosa](https://github.com/antespi)) which will apply the same algorithm as AWS does: it will (1) split the file into smaller 8MG chunks, (2) generate the MD5 hash corresponding to each file chunk and (3) generate a final MD5 digest number by combining the set of individual MD5 hashes, namely ETag number.